Our Code of Conduct

 - Treat consumers and family members with dignity and respect.

-- To provide service that meets the consumer’s medically necessity, as identified through clinical assessment; and when the consumer meets the requirements for the service, the service is included in the person-centered individualized plan of service.
+- To provide service that meets the consumer’s medical necessity, as identified through clinical assessment; and when the consumer meets the requirements for the service, the service is included in the person-centered individualized plan of service.

 - Not discriminate based on race, color, national origin, ancestry, religion, age, sex, marital status, physical or mental handicap by a employee, volunteer, and intern in the provision of services, including admission to and discharge from services or discrimination is prohibited.